Multithreaded Cannon Fault Proof Virtual Machine

 The Load Linked Word (ll) and Store Conditional Word (sc) instructions provide the low-level primitives used to implement atomic read-modify-write (RMW) operations.
 A typical RMW sequence might play out as follows:

-• Subsequent instructions take the value at this address and perform some operation on it:
+• Subsequent instructions take this value and perform some operation on it:

-• For example, maybe a counter variable is reserved and incremented.
+• For example, maybe a counter variable is loaded and then incremented.

-• sc is called and the modified value is stored at the reserved address only if it has not been modified since the reservation was placed.
+• sc is called and the modified value overwrites the original value in memory only if the memory reservation is still intact.

-This RMW sequence ensures that if another thread or process modifies a target memory address while an atomic update is being performed, the atomic update will fail.
+This RMW sequence ensures that if another thread or process modifies a reserved value while an atomic update is being performed, the reservation will be invalidated and the atomic update will fail.

-Prior to MTCannon, we could be assured that no intervening process would modify that target memory location because STCannon is singlethreaded.
+Prior to MTCannon, we could be assured that no intervening process would modify such a reserved value because STCannon is singlethreaded.
 With the introduction of multithreading, additional fields need to be stored in the FPVM state to track memory reservations initiated by ll operations.

 When an ll instruction is executed:

-• llAddress is set to the memory address specified by ll.
+• llAddress is set to the virtual memory address specified by ll.

 • llOwnerThread is set to the threadID of the active thread.